MuhammadUsman786786/Artificial-Intelligence-cleaner/README.md

 2.Clean the garbage using the "Remove dust Button"

-Note: I have use the Dijkstra algorithm Therefor the solution is locally optimized not globally optimized.
+Note: I have use the Dijkstra algorithm Therefore the solution is locally optimized not globally optimized.